Maastricht Treaty: The ERM crises

 In the UK, the Maastricht rebellion drew on the experience of Black Wednesday.
 On 16 September 1992 the British government had been forced to withdraw the pound sterling from the European Exchange Rate Mechanism (ERM).
 This was the centrepiece of the European Monetary System (EMS), agreed in 1978 as a means of reducing the "barrier" that exchange-rate volatility presented for intra-Community commerce (and for the management of payments under the Common Agricultural Policy).

 Britain had signed up to the ERM in 1990 as a token of the government's commitment to control inflation (then running at three times the rate of Germany).
 From the beginning of 1990, high German interest rates, set by the Bundesbank to counteract inflationary impact of the expenditure on German reunification, caused significant stress across the whole of the ERM.
 By the time of their own ratifications debates, France and Denmark also found themselves under pressure in foreign exchange markets, their currencies trading close to the bottom of their ERM bands.
 In Britain, the government of John Major failed in a costly attempt to keep the pound above its mandated exchange rate limit.
-While a political humiliation, sterling's exit from the ERM was followed in the UK by economic recovery and a significant fall in employment.
+While a political humiliation, sterling's exit from the ERM was followed in the UK by economic recovery and a significant fall in unemployment.